- 1.22.3.1 Introduction

 -

-PS (Postal Service) Form 2865, Return Receipt for International Mail (Avis de Reception), provides evidence of delivery for registered items or Priority Mail International insured parcels.
-PS Form 2865 (pink card) is attached at the time of mailing, and removed and signed at the point of delivery.
+Postal Service (PS) Form 2865, Return Receipt for International Mail (Avid de Reception), provides evidence of delivery for registered items or Priority Mail International insured parcels.
+PS Form 2865 (pink card) is attached at the time of mailing and removed and signed at the point of delivery.
 Return receipts are completed in the country of destination in accordance with its internal regulations, which may require the addressee's signature except under special circumstances.

 Note: